jeffreya12/Calculator/README.md

 # Calculator
-Simple calculator using MVC pattern.
+Basic calculator using MVC design pattern

+Developed by Jeffrey Alvarado.

+Its use is attached to the Tecnologico de Costa Rica politics.